walt-id/.github/profile/README.md

 # 🖖 Welcome to walt.id!
-> we are build web3 identity and nft infrastructure so you don't have to re-invent the wheel.
+> We're building web3 identity and NFT infrastructure so you don't have to re-invent the wheel.
 Our products are open source (Apache 2) and built for developers.

 #### Product Portfolio
 * [SSI Kit] (https://walt.id/ssi-kit) - Easy way to use web3 identity / Self-Sovereign Identity (SSI).